-In the UK.
-I found it is more noticeable, especially from students and travelers on holiday in London and cities of England, Portsmouth, Hastings, Southampton, Liverpool, Manchester, Canterbury, Scotland and Ireland
+In The UK, I found it is more noticeable, especially from students and travelers on holiday in London and cities of England, Portsmouth, Hastings, Southampton, Liverpool, Manchester, Canterbury, Scotland and Ireland

-It is not just the Loudness that overwhelms you, It’s a combination of things, another being appreciation and sense of space, and inappropriate timing.
+It’s Not Just Loudness that overwhelms you, It’s a combination of things, another being appreciation and sense of space, and inappropriate timing.

 Are Chinese Without Shame?

 There is Also a Term I heard that States; ”Chinese are without shame” what exactly does that mean?
 Have you had this experienced? sometimes without obvious reasons, outbursts at a high volume in conversations, we westerners are Familiar in our social settings or private situations, I would be interested to know even more about this abroad in more countries is it is a cultural standard?